amy-ym-yu/gym-planner/README.md

 - Ability to rate exercises so plan adapts (WIP)
 - Email users their workout for the day & to rate their exercises (WIP)
 - Weekly reminders to generate new workout plan (WIP)
-- Ability to switch one workout to another day
+- Ability to switch one workout to another day (WIP)
 - Generate a completely new workout for given day (WIP)